Cusco, the Ancient Capital of the Incan Empire

 Its architectonic work that symbolizes the glorious and legendary past of the Incan Empire compares to that of the Citadel of Machu Picchu but the questions about this gorgeous archeological center are numerous.
 Why did they build such astonishing monuments in an impossible place?
 What was the purpose for which it was built?
 These questions will be answered on your next vacation to the Imperial City of Cusco.

-Today the ancient capital of the Incan Empire is a cosmopolitan city furnished with all the services and commodities that travellers would need and require.
+Today the ancient capital of the Incan Empire is a cosmopolitan city furnished with all the services and commodities that travelers would need and require.
 Book your Cusco City tour to get a taste of this culturally rich city today!

 The City of Cusco is located in the Southeast Andes of the Republic of Peru at 3350 meters above sea level, located in the Valley of the Huatanay River.
 The weather of the Imperial City of Cusco is a dry and warm one from April through October and rainy season extends from November through March.
 The rain is light on the first couple of months and becomes more intense in the months of January through February.